From the Ground Up – More than a fundraiser

 From the Ground Up offers the opportunity to:

-- raise money for schools and daycares that receive 40% of the profits;
+- raise money for schools and early learning centres that receive 40% of the profits;

-- promote healthy eating to students, parents, teachers, daycares and the community;
+- promote local food to students, parents, teachers, early learning centres and the community;

 - help out our community by purchasing a vegetable box for donation;